 Winter Season (December-February)

-When it comes to the Himalayas, winter is an important factor.
-It’s cloudy, foggy, and cold in Nepal during these months.
+When it comes to the Himalayas, winter is a significant factor.
+Winter is cloudy, foggy, and cold in Nepal during these months.
 Passes on some of the hiking trails may be closed.
-Morning and night temperatures decline significantly throughout the winter months, making it difficult to enjoy nature.
-As a result, if you're planning a Nepal hike around this time, be sure to bring enough clothes.
+Morning and night temperatures decline significantly throughout the months of winter, making it difficult to enjoy nature.
+As a result, if you're planning a Nepal hike around this time, you should bring enough clothes.
 Mountaineering in Nepal is also not recommended at this time of year due to the hazardous and freezing conditions.

 - Recommended treks: Everest Base Camp Trek, Annapurna Circuit Trek, Langtang Trek, and the Poonhill Trek.